agnibhu-1902/landspace-photo-gallery/README.md

 # landspace-photo-gallery
-A simple responsive landscape photo gallery.
+A simple responsive photo gallery of random landscape images.